Skip to content

 API key (cookie)string apiKey - sent in the Cookie header

 Multiple security schemes can be combined.
-For example, if an API requires both an OAuth2 token and an API key, the constructor will accept both parameters.
+For example, if an API requires both an OAuth2 token and an API key, the constructor accepts both parameters.

 All HTTP methods